-There are many sites of archaeological interest of all periods, from Palaeolithic to World War II, and of all types from single finds to large industrial complexes in Nottinghamshire.
+There are many sites of archaeological interest in Nottinghamshire of all periods, from the Palaeolithic (Stone Age) to World War II, and of all types from single finds to large industrial complexes.

 The county's heritage assets are all recorded in the Historic Environment Record.

 Advice and assistance

 We are responsible for looking after archaeological sites and can provide:

 - advice to local authorities, developers, land owners, agencies and local people in connection with projects of all types, from digging ponds to large road building schemes

 - help with research projects and advice on legal and planning aspects of archaeology

 - assistance with projects such as display boards and events, advice on good practice in fieldwork and help with information on sources of funding.